kisssdev/aurelia-kis-oidc/README.md

 - It implements an http interceptor that deals with silent login and replay.

-- It is possible to redirect the application on a specific route based on the presence of a specific claim in the user profile (See __redirectsOnClaim__ configuration).
+- It is possible to redirect the application on a specific route based on the presence of a specific claim in the user profile (See the __redirectsOnClaim__ configuration property).

+- There is a simulation mode that connect/disconnect the user without interacting with the OpenID provider (See the __simulation__ and __simulationUser__ configuration properties).

 ## Installation